Classic Ausangate Trek 5 Days Itinerary | High-Altitude Trek in Peru

 • Maximum altitude: 5,115 m (16,781 ft)

-The penultimate day begins with a hike through Huchuy Phinaya Valley, surrounded by the Tres Picos and Puca Punta mountains.
-We continue with a gradual ascent to Jampa Pass (5,072 m / 16,640 ft), where we get an incredible view of the Ausangate 7 Lagoons Circuit.
+On Day 4 of the Ausangate Trek itinerary, we hike through Huchuy Phinaya Valley, surrounded by peaks such as Tres Picos and Puca Punta.
+The trail gradually ascends to Jampa Pass (5,072 m / 16,640 ft), offering breathtaking views of the Ausangate 7 Lagoons Circuit.

 • Distance: 17.4 km (10.8 mi)